Skip to main content

 ‘Interest and social life’ refers to the activities and hobbies you enjoy and the interactions you have with others.
 Interests encompass a wide range of pursuits, including hobbies, passions, and recreational activities.

-Sometimes it can be hard to get start writing a story.
-Story Prompts help by providing creative ideas as inspiration.
-Simirity’s Story Prompts have been designed to ignite discussions in your family and inspire you to ask questions about your family’s past.
+Sometimes it can be hard to get started writing a story.
+‘Journal ideas’ help by providing creative ideas as inspiration.
+Simirity’s journal ideas have been designed to ignite discussions in your family and inspire you to ask questions about your family’s past.

-How can I use Story Prompts with my family?
+How can I use journal ideas with my family?

 Share